ivvv/FFv2/README.md

 The final radial velocity estimates included in the FF catalogues (for HR observations) are selected from all the available values.

-More details on the methods will be provided in *Hopwood et al* and *Hładczuk et al*, both in preparation.
+More details on the methods will be provided in *Hopwood et al*, *Scott et al*, and *Hładczuk et al*, all in preparation.

 #### <a name="velflag"></a>Radial velocity metadata and flags